votingworks/vxsuite-complete-system/README.md

 # Vx Complete System

 This repository is used to download a set of components that are consistent with each other in terms of compatibility and versioning.
-This repository has all the components and scripts to run each machine (BMD, BAS, BSD, EMS).
+This repository has all the components and scripts to run each machine (VxAdmin, VxMark, VxScan, VxCentralScan).

 ## Developing vxsuite through kiosk-browser
 If you are developing a change in [vxsuite](https://github.com/votingworks/vxsuite) and want to test it through kiosk-browser to mimic production, follow the steps below.
 Only do this *after* you have run the `setup-dev` script in vxsuite, which will install node and other dependencies.